Use the SolarWinds SFTP & SCP server for NCM config transfers

 The SFTP/SCP Server Settings dialog box opens.

-In earlier versions, a list of messages was displayed.
+In earlier versions, the SFTP & SCP Server displayed a list of messages when it opened.
 If you have an earlier version, click File > Configure to open the SFTP/SCP Server Settings dialog box.

 The Root Directory box displays the default root directory, which was created during installation.
 In most cases, there is no need to change the root directory.
 However, if you do need to change it, you must also change the SCP settings in NCM.